-One of the groups most negatively affected by the transition are the Roma.
-The Roma population has always been marginalized in Hungary, while under state socialism a rather heavy-handed integration process was implemented.
-From 1961 onwards, full employment, access to schooling and housing were the key points for Roma integration, with relative success but in a paternalistic and culturally insensible way.
-The Roma could not make their way into the bulk of Hungarian society and after the transition they became marginalized again, both socio-economically and geographically.
-As of 2011, the Roma are estimated to account for 8% of Hungarian population, and have a 23% lower participation on the labour market as the (already low) Hungarian average.
-Main reasons for this situation are: having low educational attainment, living in geographically distant areas with few job opportunities, the lack of social network to "middle-class" jobs, significant racism of the employers and the unstable and precarious nature of many jobs available for them (Dupcsik 2009).
+One of the groups most negatively affected by the transition was the Roma.
+The Roma population has always been marginalised in Hungary, while under state socialism a rather heavy-handed integration process was implemented.
+From 1961 onwards, full employment, access to schooling and housing were the key policies used to promote Roma integration; these met with relative success, but in a paternalistic and culturally insensible way.
+The Roma could not make their way into most of Hungarian society and after the transition they became marginalised again, both socio-economically and geographically.
+As of 2011 the Roma are estimated to account for eight per cent of the Hungarian population, and have a 23 per cent lower participation in the labour market compared with the (already low) Hungarian average.
+The main reasons for this are: low educational attainment, living in geographically distant areas with few job opportunities, the lack of social networks to access 'middle-class' jobs, the significant racism of the employers and the unstable and precarious nature of many jobs available to them (Dupcsik 2009).

 Regarding age groups, the generation between 45 and 60 years at the moment of transition (born between 1930 and 1945) are also considered as "the losers of the transition".
-The collapse of the industrial sector and the dramatic shrinking of the labour market favoured those who were younger, as in a situation of competition for scarce job opportunities the experience gained in a no longer existing production regime was regarded as useless by the (mostly Western European) investors.
-As already mentioned, early retirement was the general way how these employees were compensated.
-As of 2011, 41% of the persons receiving pension transfers were under the official retirement age (KSH 2011).
+The collapse of the industrial sector and the dramatic shrinking of the labour market favoured those who were younger because in a situation of competition for scarce jobs the employment experience gained in no-longer existing production regimes was regarded as useless by the (mostly western European) investors.
+As already mentioned, early retirement was the general way these employees were compensated.
+As of 2011, 41 per cent of the persons receiving pension transfers were under the official retirement age (KSH 2011).

-Rural population also tended to lose its livelihood after 1989.
-The dismantling of the socialist agrarian cooperatives (MGTSZ) and the "indemnification" (kárpótlás) of the former owners of the lands meant that agricultural property disintegrated, with growing transaction costs, lack of funding and structural problems in both the production and the distribution channels.
-Not only the agricultural raw materials but also the high quality agro-industrial goods experienced a decline in production.
+Much of the rural population also lost its livelihood after 1989.
+The dismantling of the socialist agrarian co-operatives (MGTSZ) and the "indemnification" (kárpótlás) of the former owners of the lands meant that agricultural property disintegrated, with growing transaction costs, lack of funding and structural problems in both production and distribution.
+Both agricultural raw materials and high quality agro-industrial goods experienced declines in production.
 Unemployment rose in the countryside and ageing of the population became prevalent.
-With regards to regions, Central and Northwest Hungary register way lower rates of unemployment (7-8%) than Eastern and Northeast Hungary (15-17%) (KSH 2012).
+With regards to regions, central and north-west Hungary register much lower rates of unemployment (7-8 per cent) than eastern and north-east Hungary (15-17 per cent) (KSH 2012).

-Finally, privatization of the previously state-owned flats made the Hungarian housing sector extremely inelastic.
-Approximately 8-10% of the total of the flats are rented, which is a low figure in an international comparison, the rest being owned by their inhabitants.
-This has caused two major problems: first, the issue of homelessness, as there are practically no social housing options available for the homeless, and second, the case of home owners with mortgages who had bought (otherwise inaccessible) flats with low interest rate foreign currency loans right before the 2008 crisis, mainly in Swiss francs that soared in value compared with the domestic currency.
+Finally, privatisation of the previously state-owned flats made the Hungarian housing sector extremely inelastic.
+Approximately 8-10 per cent of all flats are rented, which is a low figure in international comparison, the rest being owned by their inhabitants.
+This has caused two major problems: first, the issue of homelessness, as there are practically no social housing options available for the homeless, and second, the case of home owners with mortgages who had bought (otherwise inaccessible) flats with low interest foreign currency loans right before the 2008 crisis, mainly in Swiss francs, which soared in value compared to the domestic currency.

-On the other hand, Hungarian high and middle classes are still enjoying a relatively high standard of living.
+On the other hand, Hungarian upper and middle classes still enjoy a relatively high standard of living.
 As opposed to the previously mentioned categories, urban, younger, higher educated and better-off Hungarians managed to take advantage of the structural transformation of the economy, thus becoming the "winners of the transition".